pepuscz/degiro-dca-public/README.md

 The trading bot consists of the following files:

-- `main.py`: Contains the main function for executing orders, which is responsible for connecting to the DeGiro API, getting instrument and order parameters, and executing orders.
+- `main.py`: Contains the main function for executing orders, which is responsible for connecting to the DEGIRO API, getting instrument and order parameters, and executing orders.
 - `helpers.py`: Contains helper functions for the trading bot, such as getting instrument and order parameters, executing orders, getting the last price of an instrument, and validating environment variables.
 - `test_helpers.py`: Contains unit tests for the helper functions.
 - `test_main.py`: Contains unit tests for the main functions.